 Our world constantly challenges us with chemicals.
 The pollutants in the air we breathe, contaminants in the water we drink and the food we eat, biohazards in the workplace and synthetic compounds in the things we wear (clothing, cosmetics and personal hygiene products) expose us to a vast concoction of chemicals 24/7.
 Industrial chemicals and naturally-derived ones can cause toxic injury to our cells, such as carbon monoxide and volatile organic compounds from wood smoke, mycotoxins from moulds and acrylamide from potato chips.

+Our diet needs to be optimal to supply the necessary nutrients to these organs to help process and excrete metabolic waste from the body.
 When our detoxification pathways and liver become overloaded, this impacts hormonal balance and immune function.
 Liver detoxification is critical for clearing out these toxins and supporting your general health.

 Unlike many other organs and human body parts, the liver can regenerate itself and repair from severe damage.
 The liver can regrow itself back to normal size after 90% of it has been removed; impressive stuff!
 However, the liver is not indestructible (unfortunately) and looking after it can limit the risk of irreparable damage.